-Thus, under California law, it is of no consequence that the Stipulating Parties have shamelessly attempted to force this Court to accept the SPPS "as is . . . or else" when they stated in the SPPS that: "If the Court does not approve the Judgment as presented . . . then this Stipulation is void ab initio . . .".
+Thus, under California law, it is of no consequence that the Stipulating Parties have shamelessly attempted to force this Court to accept the SPPS "as is . . . or else" when they stated in the SPPS that: "If the Court does not approve the Judgment as presented . . . then this Stipulation is void ab initio . . . ".
 See, Stipulation for Entry of Judgment and Physical Solution, ¶ 4.
-Despite the statement in the SPPS, this Court has the power to suggest alternative physical solutions, if necessary, or to accept alternative physical solutions presented by non-stipulating parties to ensure that all parties' rights to groundwater are properly incorporated into the Physical Solution ultimately adopted by the Court.
+Despite the statement in the SPPS, this Court has the power to suggest alternative physical solutions, if necessary, and the duty to accept alternative physical solutions presented by nonstipulating parties to ensure that all parties' rights to groundwater are properly incorporated into the Physical Solution ultimately adopted by the Court.

-After Lodi, the California Supreme Court in Mojave provided more specific guidance to trial courts for achieving legally viable physical solutions:
+After Lodi, the California Supreme Court in City of Barstow provided more specific guidance to trial courts for achieving legally viable physical solutions: